 SCREEN: Screen capture video of PTMScan report as talent highlights or points out the S6 line in table.

 Authors, it might be nice to switch between the report and Figure18 if it contains all the proteins discussed.
 Each protein can be highlighted as narrated.
 Could you box out relevant targets in the figure so that our editors can easily highlight them as narrated?
+Yes, this is a good idea.
+Yes, the targets are boxed in blue on figure 18.

 Previously unrecognized targets of Akt were also identified in this report.
 They include the protein Rictor, a key component of the mTOR complex 2; the protein SEMA4B, which plays a role in neurogenesis by regulating axon guidance; and the protein Afadin, an actin filament-binding protein involved in cell adhesion.